Frequently Asked Questions

 Our Super Frozen tuna are kept at -76F.
 While in transit, we keep your products very cool by using dry ice.
 However, as soon as you place your products in your home freezer (0 to -10F) it is significantly warmer.
-We recommend that you enjoy your Super Frozen tuna within 3 days of receiving it, and definitely no more than 2 weeks after it arrives at your door.
-The color will change if you keep it in the freezer for more than 2 weeks, as we do not use any preservatives.
+We recommend that you enjoy your Super Frozen tuna within three days of receiving it, and definitely no more than two weeks after it arrives at your door.
+The color will change if you keep it in the freezer for more than two weeks, as we do not use any preservatives.

 After I defrost, how long can I keep the sashimi?

-After defrost, if properly refrigerated you can keep the sashimi in your fridge for 2 days.
-We highly recommend for the sashimi to be consumed within 24 hours after defrost.
+After defrost, if properly refrigerated you can keep the sashimi in your fridge for two days.
+We highly recommend consuming the sashimi within 24 hours after defrosting.

-When the fish arrived, they are already defrosted.
+When the fish arrived, it was already defrosted.
 What should I do?

-When we ship the products to you, we pack enough dry ice to keep the fish frozen even in the case when the shipment is delayed.
-However, if the fish are defrosted when you receive them, please take a picture and email it to [email protected] We'll re-ship you the products after receiving the product image(s) from you.
+When we ship the products to you, we pack enough dry ice to keep the fish frozen even in the case of a shipment delay.
+However, if the fish is defrosted when you receive it, please take a picture and email it to [email protected] We'll re-ship the products to you after receiving the product image(s) from you.

 How much seafood is it safe to consume for pregnant and nursing women?